D3nz13/Breast_Cancer/README.md

 4) Datapreprocessing
 5) Hyperparameter tuning

 In the end, support vector machine classifier turned out to be the best classifier, achieving the accuracy of `0.982` and the F1 score of `0.976`
+Number of `false positives: 1`
+Number of `false negatives: 1`